gregs1104/pgbench-tools/tests/cbc/README.md

 * Database size in GB.
 Defaults to 20.

-Output is in a key/value style.
+Output is in the key/value style, shown as an example above.

 # pgbench driver